umashankar2/csharp-weatherforecast/README.md

 A sample accelerator for C#.

 This sample is the Weather Forecast RESTful API application made available from Microsoft.
-It provides a single endpoint, `/weatherforecast`, that returns a mock forecast for the upcoming several days.

 The starting source for this sample was created using:
 ```